 Generic Pharmaceutical Antitrust MDL.
 In August 2016, a multidistrict litigation was established in the Eastern District of Pennsylvania relating to allegations of antitrust violations with respect to generic pharmaceutical pricing (the "Generic Pricing MDL").
 Plaintiffs in the Generic Pricing MDL, captioned In re: Generic Pharmaceuticals Pricing Antitrust Litigation, allege a conspiracy of price-fixing and customer allocation among generic drug manufacturers beginning in or around July 2009.
 Since its establishment, the Generic Pricing MDL has expanded to encompass dozens of pharmaceutical companies and more than 100 generic pharmaceutical drugs.
 The Company was recently named in three cases associated with this litigation.
-A status conference is scheduled for August 13, 2020.
+There was a status conference on September 10, 2020, at which time the court stated that any new or amended complaints are due by December 15, 2020.
 The Company intends to vigorously defend itself in this matter.
 At this stage, the Company is not able to reasonably estimate the expected amount or range of cost or any loss associated with this lawsuit.